PaulDevelop/Library.Auth/README.md

 );
 ```

-An example implementation of the [IAuthenticator](src/class/IAuthenticator.php) interface could look like this:
+An example implementation of the [IAuthenticator](src/class/IAuthenticator.php) interface might look like this:

 ```php
 class CredentialAuthenticator implements IAuthenticator